VALLEY NATIONAL BANCORP

 Non-management directors will meet in semi-annual executive sessions established by the Board.
 In addition, independent directors will meet in executive session at least once a year.
 The Lead Director will preside at these meetings.
 If there is no Lead Director, then the independent Chairman will preside at these meetings.

 All directors should provide the Lead Director (or independent Chairman, as the case may be) with agenda items the director desires to have addressed with appropriate prior notice so the Lead Director can circulate the agenda to all directors in advance of the meeting.
 Decisions of the non-management and independent directors are not effective until the Board ratifies them.

 3. Director Qualifications

-The Board will have a majority of directors who meet the criteria for independence required by the New York Stock Exchange and the NASDAQ Stock Market.
+The Board will have a majority of directors who meet the criteria for independence required by the New York Stock Exchange.
 All directors will meet the additional criteria set forth below.
 The Nominating and Corporate Governance Committee will be responsible for reviewing with the Board, on an annual basis, the requisite skills and backgrounds of Board members, as well as the composition of the Board as a whole.
 This assessment will include members' qualifications as independent, as well as consideration of the diversity, age, skills, and experience of directors in the context of the needs of the Board.
 Director nominees will be selected by the Nominating and Corporate Governance Committee in accordance with the policies and principles in its charter and this policy.
 Any invitation to join the Board should be agreed to by the Board as well.